- Evaluate your progress toward any specific goals.

 Look at how your fund has performed relative to the benchmark index—as well as similar funds.
 Recent performance shouldn't be your only metric—consider annual performance in the context of fees as well.
 Risk is another important dimension—it's important to evaluate the historical risk (variability of returns) associated with a fund's historical return.
 Risk-adjusted returns can be a useful metric when comparing funds with different levels of risk and/or return.
-You can find that information on the research page for each mutual fund under the section called "Fund risk and return."
+On Fidelity.com, you can find that information on the research page for each mutual fund.
+Click on the Performance & Risk tab and scroll down to find the section called "Fund risk and return."

 Read Viewpoints on Fidelity.com: How to start investing

 Get help if needed

 Don't get discouraged if it seems like a lot of work—target date funds, target risk funds, and managed accounts are options to consider if you don't have the skill, will, and time to manage your investments.